 Research.
 ISCR fosters multidisciplinary collaborations between LLNL researchers and faculty and students on singular projects that seek to redefine for the world what is computationally possible.
 These efforts support and enhance Laboratory missions while developing the computational technology and expertise needed to effectively use tomorrow’s computers.
 For instance, ISCR is involved in the Cimarron Project, a multi-institution collaboration dedicated to the prediction and measurement of properties of dense, highly collisional, and strongly-coupled plasmas.

 Visitors and Collaborators.
-ISCR hosts a wide range of guests throughout the year.
-The single largest effort is Computation’s Scholar Program, which brings over 140 students at LLNL each summer.
-Dozens of faculty members also spend the summer at LLNL, or arrange for longer-term, sabbatical visits ranging from 3–12 months.
-During the year, ISCR also serves as the host to graduate students and postdocs.
-ISCR also arranges many other collaborative interactions with LLNL’s Computation Directorate, such as visiting scientists and invited guests.
+ISCR hosts a wide range of guests throughout the year, including graduate students, postdocs, and faculty members who spend the summer at LLNL or arrange for longer-term, sabbatical visits (3 to 12 months).
+ISCR also arranges many collaborative interactions with LLNL’s Computation Directorate, such as visiting scientists and invited guests.

 Lectures and Seminars.
 ISCR sponsors and hosts technical seminars in the computational and computing sciences that serve as a vital link between the latest academic research and research activity at LLNL.
 These seminars can take on a variety of flavors, ranging from high-level, broadly relevant lectures to focused technical talks intended for specific interest groups.
 As a part of this mission, we sponsor a Masterworks Lecture Series, which highlights groundbreaking work in the application of HPC.